datanucleus/docs-datanucleus/src/site/markdown/documentation/plugin_migration.md

 ### 4.0 -> 4.1

-* Updated the bytecode enhancement contract to have all classes in "org.datanucleus.enhancement" and use ExecutionContextReference in the enhancement contract rather than ExecutionContext, to minimise class loading requirements.
+* Updated the bytecode enhancement contract to have all classes in _org.datanucleus.enhancement_ and use ExecutionContextReference in the enhancement contract rather than ExecutionContext, to minimise class loading requirements.

 ### 3.x -> 4.0